lugrace/sryr-research/journal.md

 #11/30/17
 Code to tokenize, pull out imports, analyze 'name' lines in code

-#1/16/17
+#1/16/18
 Fixed code to pull in right arguements for methods

-#1/23/17
+#1/23/18
+Fixed code and researched online into Java documentation

+#2/27/18
+Fixed organization the code into methods, and organized the lines inside of methods.
+Also verbalized the documentation for importing packages into misc_documentation, which is overall code documentation and not tied to a specific method.
+Moreover, made my foo2 sample code more complicated for testing purposes.

 #To do
-Conduct analysis by looking at relationships
+Conduct analysis by looking at relationships (see which methods call each other)